qvotaxon/i18nWeave-vscode/README.md

 - **Translation Key Navigation**

   Click on a translation key to quickly edit the key's value.
-The editor will open the related translation key of your default language in the correct namespace, enabling easy navigation to your keys and facilitating quick translations after adding new keys.
+The editor will open the related i18next resource file of your default language in the correct namespace, enabling easy navigation to your keys and facilitating quick translations after adding new keys.

 <!--
 ### Misc Features